afung-git/CS231n/README.md

 9) jupyter notebook
 10) Replace instance address with static IP address

+RECOMMENDED!
+### Setup virtual environment ###
+cd assignment1
+sudo pip install virtualenv      # This may already be installed virtualenv .env                  # Create a virtual environment source .env/bin/activate         # Activate the virtual environment pip install -r requirements.txt  # Install dependencies
+# Work on the assignment for a while ...
+deactivate                       # Exit the virtual environment

 How to use Cython
 1) Create virtualenv
 2) Activate virtualenv